cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Rightclick the addresslist header to bring up a menu which allows you to disable sorting Improved the processlist responsiveness
-The chosen floating point rounding type is now saved in the registry
+The chosen floating point rounding type is now saved in the registry You can now use (addresslist description) as an address

+Changes:
+DBVM doesn't activate the TSC hook by default.  ?You can still activate it by using dbvm_enableTSCHook